cysouw/graphicalgrammar/text/english.md

 Grammars in 18th Century: [@tieken2008] GB-Grammars in 19th Century: [@busse2019;@busse2021] https://web.archive.org/web/20250420085129/https://heidelgram.de/

+Influence of the newly developed independent examination boards, in 1850 starting with the College of Preceptors, 1855 the Society of Arts, in 1858 in Oxford and Cambridge. https://www.cambridgeassessment.org.uk/Images/499630-independent-examination-boards-and-the-start-of-a-national-system.pdf

+society of arts does not include English grammar in their assesment of 1863: https://archive.org/details/jstor-41335395/page/n19/mode/2up?q=sentence

+example from college of preceptors [@preceptors1882]

 ### Doherty (1841) *An introduction to English grammar*

 Hugh Doherty (???-1891) was an active proponent of Fourierism, a form of utopian socialism [@pankhurst1956: 400-408; @jenkins2003].
 I have not been able to find more details about his life.
 In the 1840s, in the midst of the most active period of this movement, he managed to also publish a grammar [@doherty1841].
 Later in life he publishes on diverse subjects like the *Philosophy of History and Social Evolution* and *Organic Philosophy*.^[Available online at <https://books.google.de/books?vid=Harvard:32044088061064> and <https://books.google.de/books?vid=Harvard:HXCXTR>, accessed 19 May 2026.]